 Despite the team’s two Tour de France victories — one being Greg LeMond’s memorable win in 1986 — a Giro d’Italia win, and numerous other race wins, it left the peloton in 1991.
 Even before then, La Vie Claire left its role as title sponsor in 1988 and the iconic Mondrian look went away in 1990 under the final years of sponsorship with Toshiba.

-Not every Look bicycle is painted with Mondrian’s abstract design, but perhaps it should be.
+Sometimes, we'll see gorgeous LOOK frames that get the full Mondrian treatment.
+More often, it's applied as a subtle accent.
+Not every LOOK bicycle is painted with Mondrian’s abstract design, but perhaps it should be.